MohamedElashri/free-mac/README.md

 ## Features
 - **Memory Usage Overview**: Displays total, used, free, cached, app, and wired memory.
-- **Swap Space Usage**: Provides details on total, used, and free swap space.
+- **Swap Space Usage**: Provides details on total, used, and `free` swap space.
 - **Human-Readable Format**: Outputs memory statistics in an easily understandable format.
+- **Feature parity with Linux free**: The tool aims to provide similar functionality to the `free` command in Linux environments.

 ## Installation

 ### Homebrew
-The `free` tool for macOS is available via `Homebrew` This is the easisest way to use it.
+The free tool for macOS is available via Homebrew This is the easisest way to use it.
 Add this tap to your Homebrew
 ```bash
 brew tap MohamedElashri/free-mac
 ```

-Once the tap has been added, you can install free-mac by running:
+Once the tap has been added, you can install `free-mac` by running:
 ```bash
 brew install free-mac
 ```